 The sheer length of the television series on Disney+ means it’s harder for casual fans to keep up with the goings-on of the MCU.
 And Samuel L. Jackson’s Nick Fury no longer pops up in post-credits scenes of the films to connect the dots from movie to movie and hint at some looming threat.
 Many have been left wondering, where is this all going?

-For over a decade, Marvel Studios has made a habit of revealing its future films at San Diego Comic-Con’s storied Hall H. And during Saturday’s Marvel Studios panel, Kevin Feige set out to assure fans that, yes, there is a plan.
+During San Diego Comic-Con in 2022, Marvel Studios head Kevin Feige set out to assure fans that, yes, there is a plan.
 And, yes, the events of Moon Knight and Doctor Strange and Loki and Wakanda Forever are all somehow related.
 And, yes, the Avengers will return in some form.

 Feige teased Phase 5 and Phase 6 of the MCU, which he said will culminate in two ensemble Avengers films: Avengers: The Kang Dynasty and Avengers: Secret Wars.
-And don’t worry, Fantastic Four and X-Men fans.
-Those superheroes will invade the MCU soon enough.
+And don’t worry, Fantastic Four and X-Men fans: Those superheroes will invade the cinematic universe soon enough.

 Here’s everything you need to know about the future of Marvel.